top of page

 All 1956 and 1957 DS19’s in the USA had the little parking lights on the B-pillar, the same ones that European cars had.

 But by 1958, they disappeared from USA cars.
-Removing these lights caused more wiring changes, a different B-pillar trim, and removal of the parking light switch on the dash for USA cars.
-The parts books show that they continued to be used on Euro DS19's for a few more years.
+Removing these lights caused more wiring changes, a different B-pillar trim, and removal of the parking light switch on the dash.
+The parts books show that these parking lights continued to be used on Euro DS19's for a few more years.

 USA model 1957 DS19 with B-pillar lights (S/N 22334).
 They were gone for 1958